-After computing distances from selected vertex, we can display 20 closest vertices and the frequency distribution of distances using: Partition/Info.
-When asked vertices we input 20.

-Select minimum frequency leave value 1 (in frequency distribution the class is shown if there is at least one unit in it).
-When asked Display Highest+/Lowest- or Interval of Values input -20.
-If we want to display 20 the most distant
+After computing distances from selected vertex, we can display 20 closest vertices and the frequency distribution of distances using: Info/Partition and when asked input -20.
+If we want to display 20 the most distant vertices we input 20.
+When asked Select minimum frequency leave value 1 (in frequency distribution the class is shown if there is at least one unit in it).